upnode-celestia/optimism/README.md

 Celestia is a modular consensus and data network, built to enable anyone to easily deploy their own blockchain with minimal overhead.

 Celestia is a minimal blockchain that only orders and publishes transactions and does not execute them.
 By decoupling the consensus and application execution layers, Celestia modularizes the blockchain technology stack and unlocks new possibilities for decentralized application builders.
 Lean more at [Celestia.org](https://celestia.org).

-## Celestia + OP Stack guide

-If you're looking to run the OP Stack + Celestia setup for this repository, please visit the [Optimism & Celestia tutorial](https://docs.celestia.org/developers/optimism).

 ## Documentation